 - Be truthful.
 Short term gains from stretching the truth disappear quickly if you don't make it through the probationary period.

 Another set of eyes to look over your application can provide important feedback for improvement.
-Friends, family and professional contacts can help as can USC's Career Advisors.
+Friends, family and professional contacts can help as can UniSC's Career Advisors.

 Have your cover letter, resumé and other job application documents checked.
 You can submit your documents for review in your own time without having to make an appointment.
 Go to Student Hub Job Application and Resume Review and upload your documents.
 Documents are reviewed and returned with comments and/or suggestions for changes.

 Preparing for an interview

 An interview is a two-way selection process.
 You and the employer are assessing each other to find out if you are the right fit for the organisation.
 It is important to prepare and present yourself well.